Reserve Constable

 Training for the Reserves

-At this point in time, the Victoria Police Department will be accepting applications for our Volunteer Reserve Constable Program.
-The Victoria Police Department will be putting on 3 small Reserve Constable training classes a year of 8 candidates per class.
-The classes will run from January to March, April to June, and September to December.
+Typically, the Victoria Police Department will put on 3 small Reserve Constable training classes a year with 8 candidates per class.
+The classes run from January to March, April to June, and September to December.
+At this time, due to the number of Reserve Constables we currently have, the next intake will be for the January 2025 class.

 Successful candidates must complete the basic Reserve Officers training mandated by Police Services.
 Training takes about 3 months with classes held Tuesday and Thursday nights from 6 pm to 9 pm and every Saturday from 8 am to 4 pm.
 There will be two Sundays of training as well, which will take place between 8 am and 4 pm.